Phrogz/RXSC/README.md

 ## Processing Model

-While RXSCy aims to be 100% compliant with the [SCXML Interpretation Algorithm](http://www.w3.org/TR/scxml/#AlgorithmforSCXMLInterpretation), there is one semi-important change.
-Where the W3C implementation calls for the interpreter to run in a separate thread with a blocking queue feeding in the events, RXSCy is designed to be frame-based.
-You feed events into the queues and then turn a manual `machine.step` crank in the same thread.
-This will cause the event queues to be fully processed.
+RXSCy aims to be almost 100% compliant with the [SCXML Interpretation Algorithm](http://www.w3.org/TR/scxml/#AlgorithmforSCXMLInterpretation).
+However, there are a couple of minor variations planned:

+* **Manual Event Processing**: Where the W3C implementation calls for the interpreter to run in a separate thread with a blocking queue feeding in the events, RXSCy is designed to be frame-based.
+You feed events into the queues and then turn a manual `machine.step` crank the machine in the same thread.
+This will cause the event queues to be fully processed and the machine to run until it is stable, and then return.

+* **Configuration Clearing**: The W3C algorithm calls for the state machine configuration to be cleared when the interpreter is exited.
+RXSCy will instead leave the configuration (and datamodel) intact for you to inspect the final state of the machine.

 ## License

-RXSCy is copyright ©2013 by Gavin Kistner.
+RXSCy is copyright ©2013 by Gavin Kistner and is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+See the LICENSE.txt file for more details.

-RXSCy will be licensed under the MIT license.
-(More official boiler plate will be added.)

 ## Contact